Kathy Sorbe, owner of The Elements, says she is proof positive. It’s never too late to reinvent your career and launch your entrepreneurial adventure.

 The popularity of The Elements expanded into central Iowa.
 To meet the demand Kathy opened a second location in The District at Prairie Trail in late 2016.
 The business has been a hit.
 “The opportunity to expand, especially into one of the fastest growing and most progressive communities, was so exciting,” says Kathy.
 “We broke our sales goals before the end of the first year.”

-“In a business like ours, the space is important, and in The District we were able to build out our showroom exactly as we wanted,” says Kathy.
+“In a business like ours, the space is important.
+In The District we were able to build out our showroom exactly as we wanted,” says Kathy.
 The end result – a gorgeous 9,000-square-foot destination where customers can experience the quality, style and sophistication of The Elements.

 “The Elements is a perfect complement to The District,” says Ashley Johnson, marketing director of DRA Properties, which manages the area.
 “We’d been searching for a store like this for years.
 It’s truly one of the most interesting and inviting concepts in home furnishings and design out there.”